CONDITIONS TREATED

 • Time spent together

-It helps in setting realistic expectations for marriage and develop conflict-resolution skills.
+It helps in setting realistic expectations for marriage and developing conflict-resolution skills.

 Paranoid personality disorder is a type of eccentric personality disorder in which an individual’s behavior may seem odd or unusual to others.